chocolay/chocolay.github.io/_posts/2017-1-1-Custom-Graph.markdown

 - Repositioning a circle changes the correlation between its group and its neighbors.
 In the fullter version, you can edit this number in the table, in which case it becomes fixed.

-While this only presents data in a 2-dimensional space &mdash; and data relationships are typically much more complicated &mdash; the client wanted to rapdily assemble networks manually for illustrative purposes.
+While this only presents data in a 2-dimensional space --- and data relationships are typically much more complicated --- the client wanted to rapdily assemble networks manually for illustrative purposes.
 The full tool has been used in presentations to investors to illustrate goals in an AI-based business.

 And, ultimately, was used programmatically with the results of their classification models.